QMP0503/MiningGame/README.md

 # MiningGame
- Players will test their mining speed by clicking on preciours ingots to collect them
+ Players will test their mining speed by clicking on precious ingots to collect them!
+ The game is made using JavaFX.